openshift/cluster-samples-operator/README.md

 # CVO Cluster Operator Status

-- Available - maps to samples exists condition
+- Available
-- Failing - maps to config valid condition
+- Failing
-- Progressing - maps to image in progress condition currently but will be updated in the future to account for import failures
+- Progressing

+See https://github.com/openshift/cluster-version-operator/blob/master/docs/dev/clusteroperator.md#conditions for how these Cluster Operator status conditions are managed.

 # Troubleshooting

-Samples Resource:  `oc get samplesresource -o yaml -n openshift-cluster-samples-operator`
+CRD instance for the samples operator config:  `oc get configs.samples.operator.openshift.io instance -o yaml`

 Check the status of the conditions.
 (See above for details on those conditions)